Twenty-twenty-one. Well. Here we are.

 No idea where to start?

-Scroll up to the top or down to the bottom of this blog and whack your email in the box to get our FREE Guide to Submitting to Writing Comps and Lit Mags.
+Clickedy click HERE and download our FREE Guide to Submitting to Writing Comps and Lit Mags.
 And then check out our mammoth monthly listings of writing competitions and opportunities to find the perfect place to send your stuff.
-Or, if you’re working on a submissions package for a novel, have a look at our Publishing 101 series to help you rustle up a winning query, synopsis, and sample pages to help you land an agent!
+Or, if you’re working on a submissions package for a novel, have a look at our Publishing 101 series to help you rustle up a winning query, synopsis, and sample pages to help you land an agent.

 Terrified of rejection?

 Yeah, buddy, us too.
 But it just so happens we’ve written A LOT about the subject, including how to kick imposter syndrome in the balls and overcome your fear of failure.
-In fact, we wrote a whole course about it: Writing Without Fear… (P.S.
-We’re also running this one as a free course in March so if you can’t afford membership right now then sign up for the freebie here)
+(In fact, we wrote a whole course about it.)

 You are not alone.
 We have the BEST online writing community in town, so come and join our free writing forums for rejection commiserations, acceptance celebrations, submission tip-swapping and feedback from your fellow WHQers.